 While this type of printer is usually a bit more complicated to put together properly, Monoprice makes this tall task easier with this pre-assembled Mini Delta.
 This machine is brand new, and so it’s just now coming to the market.
-Although we haven’t had much hands-on experience, we can’t help put salivate at the idea of a Delta printer with auto-calibration, heated bed, WiFi connectivity, and more all for under $200.
+Although we haven’t had much hands-on experience, we can’t help put salivate at the idea of a Delta printer with auto-calibration, heated bed, WiFi connectivity, and more all for priced under $200.

 Learn more: Monoprice MP Mini Delta: Review the Facts Here